‘The Young And The Restless’ Weekly Spoilers: Mariah Spoils Tessa

-The Young and the Restless weekly spoilers for the week of November 3 through 8 bring serious shakeups for Genoa City residents as Kyle finds out Theo is his cousin, and Chelsea receives a deadly threat against Connor.
+The Young and the Restless spoilers for the week of November 3 through 8 bring serious shakeups for Genoa City residents.
+Kyle finds out Theo is his cousin, and Chelsea receives a deadly threat against Connor.
 November sweeps are in full swing, and things get crazy on Y&R.

 Chelsea (Melissa Claire Egan) tries to hide what she’s been doing, according to SheKnows Soaps.
 Abby (Melissa Ordway) worries that Chelsea finds herself once again embroiled in a mess, but Chelsea doesn’t let her business partner know what’s going on with her.
 Plus, Nick (Joshua Morrow) is devastated that Chelsea missed his big announcement, and she plays it off like she had to deal with work issues.
 Chelsea is not going to let the people in her life know that Simon Black (Jeffrey Vincent Parise) is threatening her over his partnership with her late husband, Calvin.
 Later, Chloe (Elizabeth Hendrickson) and Kevin (Greg Rikaart) work undercover to try to help Chelsea regain her cash.

 Elsewhere, Jack (Peter Bergman) acts as a peacekeeper as Kyle (Michael Mealor) continues to disapprove of Theo’s (Tyler Johnson) new status in the family.
 Jack lets his son know that Theo will be welcomed, and that cuts Kyle to his core.
 Kyle feels alone in his concern about what Theo could do to their family.
 As the week progresses, Theo looks into the Abbotts, and he finds out some interesting details about his new relatives.
 Theo’s father, Eric Vanderway (Jon Briddell), is on screen by Friday.
-Because Theo told Summer (Hunter King) and Kyle that his dad passed away, it’s unclear if Eric will be in a memory or if he’s somehow still alive and will show up in Genoa City.
+As Theo told Summer (Hunter King) and Kyle that his dad passed away, it’s unclear if Eric will be in a memory or if he’s somehow still alive and will show up in Genoa City.

 Before the week ends, Jack and Nikki (Melody Thomas Scott) team up.
 They’ve had a successful partnership in the past, and this time is no different.
 Things with Nikki and Victor (Eric Braeden) are stable, but Jack and Nikki are still friends.
 They figure out how to work to achieve their common goal.